 The project activity together with inflow of capital, in-migration and employment of local inhabitants will show positive impact on the overall social and economic condition of the people of the area.
 The project will provide a direct job opportunity to the local persons as both technical and non-technical workers.
 Literacy may further increase because of better income and awareness amongst the people.
 The project will provide direct employment opportunity to local people.
 Indirect employment is being generated in trade and other ancillary services.
 Employment in these sectors is both permanent and temporary or contractual and involvement of unskilled labour.
 A major part of this labour force is mainly from nearby villages that are expected to engage themselves both in agriculture and project activities.
 This will enhance their income and lead to overall economic growth of the area.
+The following socio-economic changes may take place due to project activities:

-- The project will have a positive employment and income effect, both direct as well as indirect. - Expected Improvement of infrastructure& transportation.

-- The project will have positive impact on consumption behavior by way of raising average consumption and income through multiplier effect. - The project will bring changes in the pattern of demand from food to non-food items as sufficient income will generate. - People located in the project area and in close vicinity, enjoying positive changes in life style and better quality of life.
+- The project will have a positive employment and income effect, both direct as well as indirect. - Expected Improvement of infrastructure& transportation. - The project will have positive impact on consumption behavior by way of raising average consumption and income through multiplier effect. - The project will bring changes in the pattern of demand from food to non-food items as sufficient income will generate.